SAP/odfuzz/README.md

 Output of the fuzzer is stored in the directories set by a user (e.g. logs_directory, stats_directory) or in a current working directory.
 ODfuzz is creating stats about performed experiments and tests:
 - Pivot
     - These stats are continuously extended with the latest data while the fuzzer is running.
     - Stats are loaded into CSV files and may be visualised by the javascript Pivot table.
-See [README](https://github.wdf.sap.corp/I342520/Pivot/blob/master/README.md) to learn more.
+See [Pivot README](tools/pivot/README.md) to learn more.
 Also, in the pivot table, there is a **hash** value which is mapped to the corresponding URL located in the file *urls_list.txt*.
 - Simple
     - Requests that triggered an internal server error (HTTP 500) are written into multiple *.txt files.
 Name of the file is the name of the corresponding entity set in which the error occurred.
     - Runtime stats are saved to the *runtime_info.txt* file.
 This file contains various runtime information such as a number of generated tests (HTTP GET requests), number of failed tests (status code of the response is not equal to HTTP 200 OK), number of tests created by a crossover and number of tests created by a mutation.
 - Plotly
     - Response time and data count are continuously logged.
     - Data are stored in the *data_responses.csv* file.
-When the fuzzer ends, an interactive scatter plot is built via plotly library.
+When the fuzzer ends, an interactive scatter plot can be built via scatter.py .
 The scatter plot is viewable by any conventional web browser.
-Learn more about [plotly](https://plot.ly/python/line-and-scatter/).
+Learn more in [scatter README](tools/scatter/README.md).

 #### Console output
 Brief information about the runtime is also printed to a console.
 Find below an example of such an output.